GiorgiTarsaidze/todo-client/README.md

 This is the frontend client for a Todo App project, designed to work in conjunction with a [Django REST framework (DRF) backend](https://github.com/GiorgiTarsaidze/todo-server):
 The frontend is responsible for creating, updating, and managing tasks, as well as providing a user-friendly interface for users to interact with their to-do list.
+This frontend client communicates with a Django REST framework (DRF) backend to fetch, create, update, and delete tasks.
+Ensure that the backend server is running and accessible for full functionality.

 ## Features
 - Create new tasks with checkboxes.